Nagi Inoue: Early life and career

 In January 2024, she became a regular host on the radio program School of Lock! by TOKYO FM in the segment Nogizaka LOCKS!.
 From April 12 to 29, Inoue played the character Sailor Moon/Tsukino Usagi in the "Nogizaka46 5th Generation Musical Pretty Guardian Sailor Moon 2024".
 Also on April 12, it was announced that she had become an exclusive model for the women's fashion magazine Non-no and started appearing in its June issue, which was released on April 19.
 A month later, on May 3, Inoue made her runway debut at the "Rakuten GirlsAward 2024 Spring/Summer" fashion show held at Yoyogi National Gymnasium.
 On August 21 of the same year, she was the center for the second time in three singles on the 36th single, "Cheat Day."

 On February 5, 2025, it was announced that Inoue would be performing her first solo as a live act at the MTV Video Music Awards Japan, which was held in the K-Arena Yokohama on March 19.
 On March 21, she starred in her first television drama, Spring! in TV Asahi.
 Then on March 26, she made the double center position with Nakanishi Aruno in the 38th single, "Navel Orange."

-On April 22 of the same year, she released her first photo book, in titled "Monologue".
+On April 22 of the same year, she released her first photo book, entitled "Monologue".
 The 256-page book is the largest in the history of Nogizaka46 solo photobooks, roughly twice the length of a regular photobook.
 The initial print run of 200,000 copies is also the largest for a member's first solo photobook.
 The recorded weekly sales were 92,000 copies, ranking first in the Oricon Weekly Book Ranking and the photobook category.
 It also ranked first in the photobook and talent book categories of the first half of 2025 Oricon Book Rankings, with sales of 112,000 copies during that period.

-Inoue was selected from an audition that had over 1,600 participants for the role of Lady Chacha in the taiga drama, Brothers in Arms, which is scheduled to air in 2026.
+Inoue was revealed to have been cast as Lady Chacha in the taiga drama, Brothers in Arms in April 2025; having been chosen from an audition with over 1,600 participants.
+It is scheduled to air in 2026.

+On March 10, 2026, she was appointed as the new chairperson of the Tokyo Idol Festival, succeeding actress and tarento Neru Nagahama.
+On May 30, animation studio CloverWorks revealed that Inoue and several other Nogizaka46 members have been cast as voice actors in its upcoming animated film Grotesqqque.
+Disney Japan released the voice cast list for the dubbed version of the American animated film Toy Story 5 on June 18, 2026; later that same day, Inoue announced through an Instagram post that she had been cast as one of its voice actresses.